cdaein/vite-plugin-ssam-timelapse/README.md

 # vite-plugin-ssam-timelapse

-This plugin is created to be used with [Ssam](https://github.com/cdaein/ssam) to capture in-progress images of a Canvas sketch.
-It may also be used in other cases.
+This plugin is created to be used with [Ssam](https://github.com/cdaein/ssam) to create a visual documentation of your sketch over time.
+It may also be used with other libraries if you can get a Canvas object reference.

 ## Install